spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-bundle-feature-overview.md

 ## Configurable bundle notes in cart

-On the *Сart* page, items are grouped by configured bundles.
+On the **Сart** page, items are grouped by configured bundles.
 ![Configured bundle on the Cart page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Bundle/configurable-bundle-in-cart.png)

 A Storefront User can add a note to a configurable bundle.
-The note is displayed with the bundle on the *Checkout Summary* and *Order Details* page.
+The note is displayed with the bundle on the *Checkout Summary* and **Order Details** pages.

 ![Configurable bundle note](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Bundle/configurable-bundle-note.png)

 ## Product bundle configurator
-*Product bundle configurator* is a page where a Storefront User selects products for a configurable bundle.
+**Product bundle configurator** is a page where a Storefront User selects products for a configurable bundle.

 ## Configurable bundle quantity, stock, and price

 Currently, the feature supports 1:1 product-slot relation in the configurator.
 You can select only one concrete product with quantity 1 for a slot.
 However, using the data import, you may import a bigger quantity for the products in the slots.

-On the *Cart* page, a Storefront User can change the qunatity of a configured bundle.
+On the **Cart** page, a Storefront User can change the quantity of a configured bundle.
 After the quantity is increased, the quantity of all the items in the configured bundle is multiplied by this number.

 For example, a Storefront User adds a configurable bundle with the following products:
 * Item A: